 - Stay at a local hotel and take advantage of nearby activities, sight seeing and restaurants.
 You still save on gas and airline tickets.
 Check out Great Wolf Lodge in Grapevine for a truly unique local get away.

-If you and your kids like animals, you have lots of great opporunities in the metroplex or within a few hours drive:
+If you and your kids like animals, you have lots of great opportunities in the metroplex or within a few hours drive:

-- Dallas Heritage Village is a great place to spend a day and they have a fun Spring Fling from March 13-16. http://dallasheritagevillage.org/
+- Dallas Heritage Village is a great place to spend a day http://dallasheritagevillage.org/

 - Dallas Zoo www.dallaszoo.com